Fare: Classic American with European influences

 While the Canal House menus tend to classic American, European influences are apparent.
 Despite their seasonal Prix Fixe menu with limited selections, they are willing to accommodate vegetarian requests.

 The owners are passionate about transforming top quality ingredients into delicious courses.
-Though best known for their French cooking techniques, they are passionate about utilizing home cooking techniques that present an exciting and sophisticated mix of textures and flavors.
+Though best known for their French cooking techniques they are passionate about utilizing home cooking techniques, that present an exciting and sophisticated mix of textures and flavors.

 Fresh Farm to Table ingredients are sourced from high end purveyors, most organic, from neighboring farms, farm stands, Comeback Farm in Hunterdon County, Phillips Farms in nearby Milford, Manoff Market Gardens, in New Hope, Cowgirl Creamery Mt Tam cheese, in Marin County, CA, and others.

 Menus at Canal House change weekly, depending on seasonal availability.
+They offer special seasonal Sunday dinners for famiiies and friends as a 5-course, prix fixe menu that changes weekly.

 The beautifully renovated historic train station has high ceilings, wood beams, and with details that were blended into keeping the feeling of an old train station.